microsoft/PullRequestQuantifier/README.md

 - Uses git history to provide a repository level context to the pull request
 - Provides customizations through a yaml file for fine grained behavior control

+### Prerequisites

+- [.NET 5.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) is required for the framework to work properly.

 #

 <details open>